What do all those Vein words mean?

 GLOSSARY OF VEIN TERMS…

 Ablation: a general term describing the surgical destruction of a diseased vein.
-Often used in the context of minimally invasive treatments for common vein conditions.
+We use in the context of minimally invasive treatments for common vein conditions.

 ACR-American College of Radiology